It feels like everyone is moving to Portugal these days.

 #8.
 Still (relatively) affordable

-Portugal offers a high standard of living at affordable prices, making it possible to enjoy luxury experiences at a fraction of the cost in other European countries.
-But, caveat, prices have been going up in 2023.
+Portugal offers a high standard of living at affordable prices.
+But prices have been going up in 2023.
 Some would argue that Portugal is no longer affordable.

 #9.
 Accessible residency visas